ljodal/python-actions/README.md

   github-token: ${{ secrets.GITHUB_TOKEN }}
 ```

-## Black
+## Pylint

-Run Black and annotate the code with any errors found.
+Run Pylint and annotate the code with any errors found.
 Usage:

 ```yml
 name: Pylint